-3. Music From the New Audio Adventures Vol 3
+3. Music from the New Audio Adventures Volume 03

 Music Scores: Red Dawn, Winter for the Adept and The Holy Terror